 FedEx campuses should have arenas for all-staff meetings, routine pep talks by varied motivational speakers, and entertainment (not merely for departmental meetings).

-Streamlining FedEx hand...ling processes and those of other courier delivery services would accelerate and improve productivity while saving FedEx, etc. billions of dollars each year, and while improving employee retention and job satisfaction.
+Streamlining FedEx hand...ling processes and those of other courier delivery services would accelerate and improve productivity while saving FedEx, etc. billions of dollars each year in costs for fuel and upkeep of tugs, in replacing damaged freight, and in nursing and/or replacing injured employees.